 Candidates who do request a GMAT/GRE waiver will be required to submit an additional essay outlining your qualification for the waiver.

-The minimum score required for admission is 80 for the Internet-based test.
+TOEFL: The minimum score required for admission is 80 for the Internet-based test.
 TOEFL scores are valid for up to two years from your test date.
-Applicants may receive a waiver of the TOEFL if all of the requirements for the high school diploma, bachelor’s degree or an advanced degree were completed in a country where the primary and dominant language is English and English was the language of instruction of the school.
-For a list of countries that qualify please click here.
 Exam results should be sent to UC Irvine institution code: 4859.
-For more information on the TOEFL, visit: toefl.org
+For more information on the TOEFL, visit toefl.org.

-As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS) For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
+IELTS: As an alternative to the TOEFL, you may submit scores from the Academic Modules of the International English Language Testing System (IELTS).
+For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
 Scores are valid for two years.
-UC Irvine, Graduate Division only accepts scores submitted electronically by the IELTS test center.
+UCI Graduate Division only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
-Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system.
-All IELTS test centers worldwide are able to send scores electronically to our institution
+Please contact the test center where you took the IELTS test directly and request that your test scores be sent electronically using the IELTS system.
+All IELTS test centers worldwide are able to send scores electronically to our institution.

 Two essays are required.
 The essay should illustrate your professional accomplishments, career goals, and values that you will bring to the Merage School Full-Time MBA program.
 The specific essay prompt can be found on the application.
 You may also choose to submit an optional third essay.

-While work experience is not a requirement for admission, the vast majority of MBA students have an average of five years of full-time work experience.
+The vast majority of MBA students have an average of five years of full-time work experience.
 Submit a copy of your résumé.
-For each position held, include the name and website of the organization, job title, a detailed description of your responsibilities, and reason for leaving.
+For each position held, include the name and website of the organization, job title, a detailed description of your responsibilities and reason for leaving.